-When reading through the Jobs page, you may see posts that say "no modern hairstyles.”
-This usually means Casting Directors are casting for a period piece or that their project is shooting a flashback.
+You may come across job posts or messages mentioning “no modern hairstyles.”
+This usually means we are booking a period piece or that the project is shooting a flashback.

-What is a modern hairstyle?
+What are modern hairstyles?
 Highlights, ombre, balayage, or unnatural color dyes are usually considered modern.
-Contemporary braids, weaves, and extensions can also make your look too modern for a period piece.
+Contemporary braids, weaves, and extensions can also make your look too current for a period piece.
 Specific haircuts can be hard to flag as exclusively modern because, like fashion, hairstyles from previous eras come back, though often with an updated look.
-Basically, if it looks trendy, it probably won’t pass for a period show.
+Basically, if it looks trendy, it probably won’t work for a period show.

-When you submit, Casting Directors will determine if your hair works for the role.
-Remember, they are casting based off the look the show is trying to achieve, so even if you think your hairstyle could pass for the 1970s, it may not reflect the look of the project.
+Casting Directors will use your current photos to determine if your hair works for the role.
+Remember, they are casting with the production’s aesthetic in mind, so even if you think your hairstyle could pass for the 1970s, it may not reflect the overall look the show is going for.

 In addition to color and style, Casting Directors may also be looking for certain hair lengths.
-Again, this may be because they are trying to realize a certain look or match the style of a principal actor.
-In some cases, if you are willing, you may be asked to get a haircut on set to achieve the desired look.
+Again, this could be because they are aiming for a certain look or need to match the style of a principal actor.

-The job posts may have very specific length requirements for the role or have more general descriptions, like short, medium, or long.
-This is another case where Casting Directors will likely ask you to send a current selfie with your submission.
+Job posts may have very specific length requirements or have more general descriptions, like short, medium, or long.
+This is another case where Casting Directors will look at the photos in your online profile or ask you to submit a selfie of what you look like right now.

 Need inspiration on how to style your hair?
 One of the best resources is this project itself.
-If you’re booked on a TV show, look through episodes that have aired to get a feel of the show’s general style.
-If you aren't clear on what your style is supposed to be, call your Central Casting office for clarification.
-It's better to ask than to show up to set with the wrong styling.
+If you’re booked on a TV show, look through episodes that have aired to get a feel for the show’s general look.
+If you’re not sure how to create a specific hairstyle, YouTube has a number of easy to follow tutorials for different hair types.